Thumbnail showing myths and facts about HRMS software for small and medium businesses

 Q4.
 Does HRMS help with compliance?

-Yes, HRMS automatically updates payroll with tax laws and labor regulations.
-This ensures your business avoids penalties and stays compliant with government rules.
+Yes, HRMS updates payroll with tax laws and labour laws automatically.
+This will help keep your business out of trouble and in line with government regulations.

 Q5.
 Why choose Clan HRMS over others?